Trivivium/devops-2k20/report/REPORT.md

 This is basically the _Don't Repeat yourself_ principal.

-When code is copied, bugs need to fixed in multiple places.
+When code is copied, bugs need to be fixed in multiple places.
 Avoid duplication by never copy/pasting blocks of code.
 Instead, do reduce duplication by extracting shared code into a new method or class.